Super Ghouls 'n Ghosts: Gameplay

 Super Ghouls 'n Ghosts is a side-scrolling platform game with reduced emphasis on run and gun and more on platforming.
 As in the predecessor Ghosts 'n Goblins, the player takes the role of the knight Arthur, who must save Princess Guinevere and rid the kingdom of the Ghoul Realm which is revived under a spell of Emperor Sardius (known as Samael in the Japanese version), who has kidnapped Guinevere in the Phantom Zone.
-The game has four difficulty settings (easy, normal, difficult, and professional), and the player can set up to nine lives.
+The game has four difficulty settings (easy, normal, difficult and professional), and the player can set up to nine lives.
 However, there are also only six continues.

-In each of the eight levels (named Quests), four of them consisting of two sections, Arthur, has a time limit to fight ghouls before defeating a Foul Guardian that protects the gate to the next stage.
-The first five Quests (The Dead Place, The Rotting Sea, Vermilion Horror, The Ghoul's Stomach, and The Deep Chill) take place in a variety of locations, such as graveyards, abandoned ships on sea, flame-filled caverns, and locales consisting of ice and snow.
-The final three Quests (The Castle of the Emperor, Hallway of Ghouls, and The Throne Room) are areas of Sardius's castle.
-Parts of the environment, such as earth ground lifting caused by earthquakes, blizzards, heavy sea waves, and avalanches, are also threats to Arthur.
-Ice Wall, the second section of the fifth level, depicts Arthur scaling a rotating palace as in Nebulus (1987).
+In each of the eight levels (named Quests), five of them consisting of two sections, Arthur, has a time limit to fight ghouls before defeating a Foul Guardian that protects the gate to the next stage.
+The first five Quests (The Dead Place, The Rotting Sea, Vermilion Horror, The Ghoul's Stomach and The Deep Chill) take place in a variety of locations, such as graveyards, abandoned ships on sea, flame-filled caverns and locales consisting of ice and snow.
+The final three Quests (The Castle of the Emperor, Hallway of Ghouls and The Throne Room) are areas of Sardius's castle.
+Parts of the environment, such as earth ground lifting caused by earthquakes, blizzards, heavy sea waves and avalanches, are also threats to Arthur.
+The second section of the fourth level, depicts Arthur scaling a rotating palace as in Nebulus (1987).